Independence Seaport Museum / Philadelphia, PA

 Research and data visualization was in collaboration with John Heinz National Wildlife Refuge and ornithologists, Lisa Kiziuk and Allison Fetterman at the University of Pennsylvania and the Pennsylvania Audubon as well as Drexel University’s Academy of Natural Science.
-A lecture will be given on October 23, 2018 in conjunction with Dr. Bethany Wiggin's, “Liquid History and Floating Archive” Seminar.
+A lecture was given on October 23, 2018 in conjunction with Dr. Bethany Wiggin's, “Liquid History and Floating Archive” Seminar.
 The print was generously produced by C.R.
 Ettinger Studio in Philadelphia and was funded by the University of Pennsylvania’s Penn Program in Environmental Humanities department.

 Click here for article.

 The exhibition features over 50 images from Audubon's iconic Birds of America and Viviparous Quadrupeds organized along themes relating to the naturalist's embrace of artistic technologies, his mixed relationship with natural preservation, his imaging of American regionalism, his heightened interest in scientific observation and others.
 The work of contemporary artists will be mixed into the exhibition to illustrate these notions and to emphasize Audubon's lasting influence upon the arts.